WebAssembly/content-security-policy/proposals/CSP.md

 [**`WebAssembly.instantiate`**](https://webassembly.github.io/spec/js-api/index.html#dom-webassembly-instantiate)
 accepts either WebAssembly bytes or a `WebAssembly.Module` and an import object.
 The function returns a `WebAssembly.Instance` that allows executing the WebAssembly code.
-Is WebAssembly bytes are provided, `instantiate` will first perform the steps of `WebAssembly.compile`.
+If WebAssembly bytes are provided, `instantiate` will first perform the steps of `WebAssembly.compile`.

 _Risks:_ loads executable code into the running program.
 This code is confined,